 Jo Allen BSc MBACP (Accred) Integrative Counsellor & Psychotherapist

-Hi, my name is Jo.
+Hi, my name is Jo (she/her).
 I am a qualified counsellor and psychotherapist and accredited member of the BACP.
 I have been practising since 2015, and set up my private practise in 2017.
 Before I became a therapist, I worked in childcare and Early Years settings for 10 years which gave me the understanding of the importance of early attachments, and human development.
 Becoming a therapist has now enabled me to understand how this can shape the adults we become.

 What I Offer